MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/api-docs/index.md

 	![Setting api token value to authorize our API's](~/api-docs/images/authorization_withtoken.PNG)

-8. You are now able to use any Mobile Center API and see the response.
+8. You are now able to use any App Center API and see the response.